-We’ve given the classic Negroni recipe a fun twist and created the most refreshing, grapefruit Negroni popsicles!
-See our step by step guide to these boozy freezer pops!
+We’ve given the classic Negroni a fun twist and created the most refreshing, grapefruit Negroni popsicles!
+See our step-by-step guide to these boozy freezer pops!
 Also if you need more tips, check out our complete guide to making popsicles!

 A Negroni is a classic cocktail that consists of three simple ingredients: gin, Campari, and sweet vermouth.
 The cocktail is said to be created in Italy in the early 1900s and has become famous again by Campari and their genius creation of the ubiquitous Negroni week.